ybeee/ybeee/README.md

 ### 👋👋👋 Hi 👋👋👋 I’m Yeongbin.

 This repository is for my personal projects.
 I mainly use it for testing new technologies and for learning purposes.
-I also store my learning materials here.
+I also store my learning contents here.
 <!--
 **ybeee/ybeee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.